-2) Handling Infinitesimals: In principle, bounds for infinitesimals can be handled just like other games, according to the addition rules in Section II-D. However, games of value \ and other fuzzy infinitesimals are collected separately in the solver, to take advantage of the fact that \ + \ = 0 and to identify some more wins as explained below.
+2) Handling Infinitesimals: In principle, bounds for infinitesimals can be handled just like other games, according to the addition rules inSection II-D. However, games of value and other fuzzy infinitesimals are collected separately in the solver, to take advantage of the fact that + = 0 and to identify some more wins as explained below.
 If the next move privilege was not used on a hot game, it can potentially be used with an infinitesimal to prove more wins.
 The rules below are for Black, with the rules for White obtained easily by negating all values and outcomes.
 Let b be the bounds on a sum game excluding infinitesimals, with l(b) = 0, and the lower bound not relaxed.
 Then Black as the next player wins if:

-• no other infinitesimals exist and there is an odd number of \s;
+- no other infinitesimals exist and there is an odd number of s; - no other infinitesimals exist and there is a single fuzzy infinitesimal;